PreciousChicken/blog/content/posts/tiddlywiki5-raspberry-pi-guide.md

 date: 2021-05-15T22:03:28+01:00
 tags: ["tiddlywiki", "node", "Raspberry Pi", "bash", "vim"]
 categories: ["PIM"]
-description: ""
+description: "A guide to hosting TiddlyWiki on a Raspberry Pi, allowing tiddlers to be edited by a text editor and integration with vim."
 enableToc: true
-draft: true
+draft: false
 ---

 ## Introduction

 The practice of personal information management has always left me unsatisfied; a square hole in the puzzle of life that you just don't have a square peg for.
 After looking into options for square pegs I've opted for a zettelkasten method implemented via a [TiddlyWiki](https://tiddlywiki.com/).
-Wanting to do things my way, here were the requirements:

--  Host TiddlyWiki 5 on a Raspberry Pi.
--  Let other computers on my home network access that (including tablets and mobiles).
--  Be able to directly edit tiddlers (the basic unit of information in TiddlyWiki) using neovim, so I don't always have to go through a browser.
+I wanted to host this on Raspberry Pi, and access this on all the computers on my local network (e.g. tables, phones, etc).
+However I also wanted the ability to directly edit tiddlers (the basic unit of information in TiddlyWiki) using neovim, so I don't always have to go through a browser.

-Version here.
-On the desktop / laptop I'm using Manjaro Linux 21.0.5.

-After the long-winded and unnecessary background I go through how I set up both my Raspberry Pi and Linux work station to enable this.
+This proved problematic, which I explain in the long-winded and unnecessary background, so the steps I took follow.

 ## Long-winded and unnecessary background